Major transfer alert: Barcelona eye highly-rated Benfica wonderkid

 Banjaqui remains on Benfica’s books for now, but there is a growing expectation that he could be on the move in the near future, potentially commanding a significant transfer fee.

-Barcelona are understood to have already made initial contact with the player’s representatives, making their admiration clear, even though no formal offer has been submitted at this stage.
+Barcelona are reportedly understood to have opened preliminary talks with the player’s representatives, signalling their interest, though no official bid has been lodged so far.

-With the defender set to turn 18 in the coming months, Benfica are keen to secure his long-term future and have intensified efforts to persuade him to sign a new contract.
+As the right-back approaches his 18th birthday, Benfica are eager to lock down his future and have stepped up efforts to convince him to commit to a new long-term deal.

-However, negotiations have not progressed smoothly, as the teenager is reportedly reluctant to commit to an extension, leaving the door open for interest from Europe’s elite clubs.
+Negotiations, however, have hit some bumps, with the teenager reportedly hesitant to commit to a new deal, keeping the door ajar for interest from Europe’s top clubs.

-Whether Banjaqui feels ready to take a major step into one of the top leagues at such a young age remains uncertain.
-The pressure that comes with an early move to a global powerhouse like Barcelona cannot be underestimated.
+It remains unclear whether Banjaqui is ready to leap a major league at such a young age, with the immense pressure of joining a global powerhouse like Barcelona a significant factor to consider.

 Should a transfer materialise, Barcelona are expected to adopt a measured approach to his development.
 Rather than throwing him straight into first-team football, the club could initially place him with Barça Atlètic, allowing him time to adapt to Spanish football and the club’s demanding style.